OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ##Gulp tasks

-You can test and work with Fabric locally in a number of ways.
+You can test and work with Fabric locally in a number of ways using the tasks listed below.

 ###gulp

-Use this task to build Fabric once after you've made changes.
+Builds everything incrementally.
+Running this the first time will be slow but running it again will be really fast.
 This task will build all parts of Fabric and move all changed files into `/dist/`.
 Every time you make changes, re-run this task.

 ###gulp watch

-Use this tak to build Fabric after you make any changes.
-This task will build all parts of Fabric, and then rerun every time you make a change to any of the following folders:
-- `/src/components/`
-- `/src/less/`
-- `/src/samples/`
-- `/src/templates/`

-###gulp watch:components-samples

-Use this task to tweak and test components.
-This task will build only component samples and watch for changes within `/src/components/`.
-After the build runs, you can test your components by opening the `index.html` file located in any component inside `/dist/samples/Components/`.

-**NOTE:** This task updates `/dist/samples/Components/`; it does not update `/dist/components/`.
+Builds everything and watches everything.
+After running this once, your builds should be a lot faster.
+Now if you make a change anything anywhere in fabric, only that area/section/file will get build/changed/moved etc:

-###gulp watch:fabric-components
+###gulp watch-debug

-Use this task to see your component changes in fabric.components.css.
-This task watches `/src/components/` and builds the big fabric.components.css file that goes in `/dist/css/`.
-It also updates `/dist/components/`.
+Builds everything and watches everything.
+After running this once, your builds should be a lot faster.
+This task is similar to gulp watch except you can now get a readout of what files are in the pipe, this will be helpful if you want to make sure the file you are working on get's picked up and added to the pipe.

-###gulp watch:samples
+###gulp watch-sass

-Use this task to test the samples that come with Fabric including the video portal and a simple form.
-This task watches the samples within `/src/samples/`, builds them, and moves them to `/dist/samples/`.
+Builds everything and watches everything but builds only Sass versions of our core library files.

-###gulp watch:fabric
+###gulp watch-sass-debug

-Use this task when you're working on core Fabric elements (fonts, mixins, colors, terse).
-This task builds all `/src/less/` files and outputs them together in `/dist/css/`.
+Builds everything and watches everything but uses the Sass versions of the files and gives a readout of files in the pipe.

 ##Starter template